Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Step 4: Implantation - During the first 5 to 6 days after fertilization, the embryo must be transported by the tube into the uterus and must implant into the uterine lining.

-Step 5: Nutrition - For at least 5 weeks after implantation, the growing pregnancy must be supported by hormones from the ovary (estrogen and progesterone) until the placenta can take over production of these hormones.
+Step 5: Support – For at least 5 weeks after implantation, the growing pregnancy must be supported by hormones from the ovary (estrogen and progesterone) until the placenta can take over production of these hormones.

 It Can Take Months to Achieve Pregnancy